Healthdirect Free Australian health advice you can count on.

 What is a stroke?

-Your brain needs a continuous supply of oxygen and nutrients from blood, supplied by your arteries — without oxygen or nutrients, your brain cells will die ('infarct') and the affected area can suffer permanent damage.
+Your brain needs a continuous supply of oxygen and nutrients from your blood.
+Without oxygen or nutrients, your brain cells die and the affected area can suffer permanent damage.

-There are 2 main reasons for reduced blood supply: a blood clot or a bleed.
+There are 2 main reasons for reduced blood supply:

 What are the symptoms of a stroke?

-You can remember the main symptoms of stroke by using the word F.A.S.T.
+You can remember the main symptoms of stroke by using the word FAST.
 If you think someone may be having a stroke, check the following:

 • Face — Has their face or mouth drooped?